multi-vit/head-first-java/src/main/java/ch6/SimpleStartup/prep-code.md

 &nbsp; **MAKE** a SimpleStartup instance, passing in the location cells
 &nbsp; **COMPUTE** a random number between 0 and 4 that will be the starting cell location
-&nbsp; **ASSIGN** the starting location and consecutive 2 numbers to locations array
+&nbsp; **ASSIGN** the starting location and consecutive 2 numbers to locations ArrayList
 &nbsp; **INVOKE** the setLocationCells() method on the SimpleStartup instance
 > &nbsp; **REPEAT** while the SimpleStartup is still alive:
 > &nbsp; &nbsp; **GET** a guess from the user